mihavo/beacon/README.md

 docker-compose --profile services --profile deps up -d
 ```

-This will start all backend services along with their dependencies (databases, caches & message brokers).
+This will start all backend services along with their dependencies (databases, caches & the message broker).

-To enable orchestration and logging collection , add the `orchestration` profile:
+To enable orchestration and log collection, add the `orchestration` profile:

 ```bash
 docker-compose --profile services --profile deps --profile orchestration up -d
 ```

-This will start a Prometheus instance for metrics collection, a Grafana instance for metrics visualization, and a Loki stack for log collection and visualization.
+This will start a Prometheus instance for metrics collection, a Grafana instance for metrics visualization, and Loki for log collection.

 ## Contributing